-The course with Kris Tynan will cover exercise benefits, principles, planning, common health conditions, health and safety and practical ideas and exercises to introduce into a class.
+The course with Kris Tynan will cover exercise benefits and principles, common health conditions, communication, cultural considerations, health and safety and practical ideas and exercises to introduce into a class.

 Location: North New Brighton Community Centre (88 Marine Parade, North New Brighton).

 Cost: $30 per person or $50 for 2 people from the same organisation.
 This includes a course folder and handouts.

-Kris has presented at Filex (Australia), Business Grow and FitEx (NZ) and has consulted and run in-house workshops and seminars for a variety of organisations as well as being involved in various steering groups.
+Kris has presented at the International Council of Active Ageing Conference (US), FitEx (NZ) and Filex (AUS).
 She is the author of “The Interactive Instructor” and the LOAFFA resource for Leaders of Older Adult Exercise.
-She is on the advisory board of the Register of Exercise Professionals (REPs) and in 2012 she was awarded the Fitness NZ Award for Outstanding Contribution to the industry.
+She is on the advisory board of the Register of Exercise Professionals (REPs) and in 2012 was awarded the Exercise NZ Award for Outstanding Contribution to the industry.